Netflix Insatiable Creator Inspired Controversial Show

 Advertisement

-Although the black comedy proved to be a pop cultural lightning rod before it even debuted — as some reviews also labelled the southern-fried saga homophobic and racially insensitive — it’s possible Insatiable is still fulfilling the goals of its creator.
-When you chat with Lauren Guiss, you also realise how much she hoped her series would get people talking about the darkest parts of themselves and society around them.
-“So we can alchemise them into lightness,” as she explained.
+Although the black comedy proved to be a pop cultural lightning rod before it even debuted — as some reviews also labeled the southern-fried saga homophobic and racially insensitive — it’s possible Insatiable is still fulfilling the goals of its creator.
+When you chat with Lauren Guiss, you also realize how much she hoped her series would get people talking about the darkest parts of themselves and society around them.
+“So we can alchemize them into lightness,” as she explained.

 Well, Insatiable, partially inspired by formerly closeted famed Alabama pageant coach Bill Alverson (who is now happily married to a man), has certainly gotten people talking.